tempusdominus/bootstrap-3/src/docs/Options.md

  Returns the component's model current date, a `moment` object or `null` if not set.

-####date([newDate])
+#### date, [newDate]

  Takes `string, Date, moment, null` parameter and sets the components model current moment to it.
 Passing a `null` value unsets the components model current moment.
-Parsing of the newDate parameter is made using moment library with the `options.format` and `options.useStrict` components configuration.
+Parsing of the `newDate` parameter is made using moment library with the `options.format` and `options.useStrict` components configuration.

 ##### Throws